Rissa Municipality: Governance

 While it existed, Rissa Municipality was responsible for primary education (through 10th grade), outpatient health services, senior citizen services, welfare and other social services, zoning, economic development, and municipal roads and utilities.
 The municipality was governed by a municipal council of directly elected representatives.
 The mayor was indirectly elected by a vote of the municipal council.
 The municipality was under the jurisdiction of the Frostating Court of Appeal.

+Rissa joined the inter-municipal waste management agency Fosen Renovasjon when it was created in 1997.
+It had its head office in Årnset.

 Municipal council

 The municipal council (Kommunestyre) of Rissa Municipality was made up of 23 representatives that are elected to four year terms.
 The tables below show the historical composition of the council by political party.